Exceptional point in a coupled Swanson system: Coupled two-mode oscillators

+Applying (2.5) to (2.2) we see that the term involving $\lambda$ changes sign under $\mathcal{PT}$ resulting in $\mathcal{H}^{(1)}$ not transforming to $\mathcal{H}^{(2)}$ and vice versa.
+Hence the loss and gain oscillators are not interchanged.

-where for simplicity we assumed $\omega_1 = \omega_2 = \omega$.
-Taking interactions into consideration we will have, in general, a combined system of two coupled oscillators, in terms of the pair of operators $(\eta_i, \eta_i^\dagger)$, $i = 1, 2$, which are mutually linked.
-We provide such a facility in the governing Hamiltonian by allowing for the presence of different elements with imaginary coefficients and so creating a ground for the system to enter into a broken $\mathcal{PT}$ phase.
-More specifically, we consider the impact of complex frequencies $\omega \pm i\gamma$ (implying gain and loss) in the system, and vary the coupling parameters continuously in the parameter space.
+We now consider the impact of complex frequencies $\omega \pm i\gamma$, signifying oscillatory behaviour in the system, $\gamma$ being a real parameter, and vary the coupling parameters continuously in the parameter space.
 Our search for an EP lies in determining the transition points and we inquire specifically into the case when the eigenvalues become degenerate and the eigenstates at such a point coalesce together.
 We identify such a location as a candidate for the EP by following the standard definition of its existence.